gromacs/gromacs/docs/release-notes/2022/major/bugs-fixed.rst

 :issue:`3866`

+Correct dVremain/dl when nstdhdl > nstcalcenergy
+""""""""""""""""""""""""""""""""""""""""""""""""

+When nstcalcenergy was not a multiple of nstdhdl, incorrect dVremain/dl terms were written in the energy file.
+Note that all dH/dl output in both dhdl.xvg and the energy file, which is used by e.g. gmx bar, was correct.

 ..
 Note to developers!
    Please use """"""" to underline the individual entries for fixed issues in the subfolders, otherwise the formatting on the webpage is messed up.